 Such alternative activities cycling, rowing, deep-water-running (especially good) or swimming are OK.
 Weight training, stretching or yoga are also excellent alternate activities.

-All of these alternatives to running will involve different muscles than your main running muscles, which is fine, but you’ll have to exercise some caution not to do too much on your “off” day.
+All of these alternatives to running will involve different muscles than your main running muscles, which is fine, but you’ll have to exercise some caution not to do too much on your “off” day, we suggest to read the lady boss review to find different workouts.
 Even though these cross-training activities are much less stressful than running, you don’t want to be too aggressive or you won’t get the proper rest you’ll need.

 Remember: A rest day is designed to recharge your batteries for the next day of running.